hpe-dev-incubator/hpe-dev-portal/content/blog/real-time-smart-city-traffic-monitoring-using-microservices-based-streaming-architecture-part-2.md

 maprcli stream topic create -path /streams/traffic -topic rule-runtime
 ```

 Note: MapR Event Store is more of a superset of Kafka than simply a clone.
 In addition to being faster, MapR Event Store can use all the advantages of the MapR Distributed File and Object Store, such as volumes (with permissions and quotas and so on) and replication.
-A cluster is not limited to just defining topics, but can define several streams which each can have several topics.
+A cluster is not limited to just defining topics, but can define several streams that each can have several topics.
 Therefore, instead of a topic name, a MapR Stream has a `path:topic` notation.
 Here, our data stream’s full name is `“/streams/traffic:data”`.

 **Generating Fake Data**